Jbachtiger/ci-pp2-quizanaughts/README.md

 - As a site owner I want the children and players to have fun
 - As a site owner I want the children and players to learn
 - As a site owner I want the children and players to explore the topic of space
-- As a site owner I want the children and players to provide feeback on quiz
+- As a site owner I want the children and players to provide feedback on quiz
 - As a site owner I want to encourage children to take up the sciences and become curious

 __First Time Visitor Goals__
 - As a first time visitor I want to find out what type of quiz it is
-- As a first time visitor I want to find out how to play th quiz
+- As a first time visitor I want to find out how to play the quiz
 - As a first time visitor I want be able to play the quiz quickly and easily
 - As a first time visitor I want to be able to give feedback on the website easily